getsentry/symbolicator/docs/index.md

       causes a slight performance hit but improves debuggability.
 Defaults to `true`.
 - `metrics`: Configure a statsd server to send metrics to.
     - `statsd`: The host and port to send metrics to.
-Defaults to `null`, which disables metric submission.
+Defaults to STATSD_SERVER environment variable or in case it is not defined, then it defaults to `null`, which disables metric submission.
     - `prefix`: A prefix for every metric, defaults to `symbolicator`.
 - `sentry_dsn`: DSN to a Sentry project for internal error reporting.
 Defaults to `null`, which disables reporting to Sentry.